 Bollywood Week continues on Food Gypsy with some spicy dishes from India, from my kitchen to yours.
 Let’s go Mango Curry Chicken tonight.

 Every once in a while I like to throw myself a little kitchen challenge to shake things up a bit.
-My Bollywood menu was somewhat of an Iron Chef challenge, using the same ingredient — mango — in the appetizer, the entree and the dessert.
+My Bollywood menu was something of a personal Iron Chef challenge, using the same ingredient — mango — in the appetizer, the entrée and the dessert.

 Let’s face it, I’ll never be on Iron Chef America, not in this lifetime, but I love to take one ingredient (or flavour) and weave it throughout a meal.
 It pushes me to think about a savory ingredient and move it into something sweet or, vice versa.

-With mango I chose to push it from sweet and spicy with a hot mango dip with some light onion pakoras to start, then move it to savoury and spicy with the Mango Chicken Curry, and finally ending with sweet and cold for dessert with a mango sorbet with candied ginger and a ginger infused rum and spicy pistachios.
+Mango is so versatile, you can push it from sweet and spicy with a hot mango dip with onion pakoras to start, then move it to savoury and spicy with the Mango Chicken Curry, and finally ending with sweet and cold for dessert with a mango sorbet with candied ginger and a ginger infused rum and spicy pistachios.

 The Vino: A nice Cave Spring Riesling (from Ontario no less) for a solid balance with a strong, spicy meal.
-Other suggestions from Foodie Gypsies include “a sparkling red” from Astrid DesLandes or “an Alsace, a Gewurztraminer or a good hoppy beer” compliments of Graham D. Duff.
-Excellent options my little Foodies.
-Thank you.
+Other suggestions from include “a sparkling red” or “an Alsace, a Gewurztraminer or a good hoppy beer”.
+Excellent options for sweet and saucy curry flavour.

 This recipe has been tweaked over a couple of sessions of Indian cooking, finally finding the right balance.
 Mango Curry Chicken is a milder curry, bright with colour and texture, with a complex spice balance.

 The ‘kasoori methi’ was tricky to find.
-But I did find it, at the Indian Grocery Store (675 Sommerset St, West, Ottawa) along with anything else my heart desires for authentic Indian Cuisine and plenty of well intentioned advice from the nice lady who pointed me in the right direction.
+But I did find it, along with anything else my heart desires for authentic Indian Cuisine and plenty of well intentioned advice.

 “Oh, you want fenugreek leaves.”

-“No, I want kasoori methi” I say with my little piece of paper handy for pronunciation purposes.
+“No, I want kasoori methi” I say with my little piece of paper in hand.

 She shrugs.
 “Same thing.”
-I must have looked crest fallen, she smiled and asked “What you making?”
+I must have looked crest fallen, she smiled.
+“What you making?”

 So I filled her in on my plans and held up bags of things in my little cart and she appeared genuinely impressed that was not using a sauce out of a jar, so she gifted me with some Mango Curry Chicken wisdom.

-“Usually an Indian Chicken Curry is made from onion and tomato masala but with Mango Curry we use raw mango, also known as kacha aam (kairi) in Hindi, instead of tomatoes.”
+“Usually an Indian Chicken Curry is made from onion and tomato masala.
+With Mango Curry we use raw mango, also known as kacha aam (kairi) in Hindi, instead of tomatoes.”